liviamarodrigues/hsynex/README.md

 - `<input_path>` is the path where the input MR images are located
 - `<out_path>` is the chosen path to save the segmentations

-### DEPENDENCIES

-This code was implemented using Python 3.10.
-To run it, install the dependencies listed at `requirements.txt`.

-This repository also relies on a modified implementation of [pytorch-3dunet](https://github.com/wolny/pytorch-3dunet), which is already included.

-Finally, it is necessary to install [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) 7.4

 ## CITATION